AlaskaAirlines/auro-badge/docs/api.md

 # auro-badge

-HTML custom element for the use of drawing attention to additional interface information
+HTML custom element for the use of drawing attention to additional interface information.

 ## Attributes